AymanNasser/Aroma/Git/Git Commands.md

 The footer is optional and is used to reference issue tracker IDs.

 ### Continue Commit Messages:
-1-Include only files related to the feature i'm implementing 2-Concise subject
+1. Include only files related to the feature i'm implementing
+2. Concise subject
-3-Commit body should include all the details of the changes i made 4-Link commit ==> #issue
+3. Commit body should include all the details of the changes i made
+4. Link commit ==> #issue
-5-Always make the commit verbal
+5. Always make the commit verbal

 ##### Master branch acts as production quality branch that never breaks
-##### detached Head state ==> means current commit
+##### Detached Head state ==> means current commit